 It's time for a little patience.
 There are always things to do for a website like re-writing the product descriptions with your own unique, detailed copy, if you haven't already done that, writing a great new blog article or you can start setting up other ad properties while you wait.

 Step 4.
-Setting Up Your Product Listing Ads in Google Ads
+Set Up Your Product Listing Ads in Google Ads

 Once your products have been approved, it's finally time to set up your actual bids, budget and general settings so that your campaign can go "live" and start generating some traffic to your pages.
 That is done in a separate Google property - Google Ads.